hackerfactor/SEAL/FORMATS.md

 - A PDF object may contain nested media, just as an included JPEG, PNG, video, or audio file.
 Any SEAL record inside the nested media is limited in scope to the nested media.
 - Some PDF encoders separate nested media's EXIF and XMP data from the stored media file.
 In effect, the PDF contains one object with EXIF data, one object with XMP data, and another object with the image information referenced by the EXIF and XMP data.
 Because encoders can separate parts from the nested media components, the SEAL record MUST NOT be stored in any PDF EXIF or XMP object.

+Most PDF editors rewrite the entire file when saving.
+This may remove any SEAL comment.
+(That's fine, since the file has been changed and the previous signature would be invalid.)

+A few PDF editors properly append to the file.
+They replace the final "%%EOF" with the new data, and include a new pointer that references the previous pointer.
+In this case, the PDF can support appending SEAL records.

 ## ISO-14496 / ISO-BMFF (MP4, 3GP, HEIC/HEIF, etc.)
 ISO-14496 defines a base media file format (ISO-BMFF).
 This file format is used by a variety of media types, including MP4, 3GP, HEIC/HEIF, and AVIF.
 The file's structure contains a series of atoms.
 Each atom contains:
 - 4-byte data length
 - 4-byte atom type (typically four text characters)
 - data

+(There's a special case where, if the length is "1", then the atom type is followed by a 64-bit length.
+This is in case there is a really large data chunk.)

 Each atom is fully self-contained; data is not split between atoms.